 Many companies have annual leave banks that allow employees to save up their leave for a later date.
 This can be a great way for employees to take a longer leave without affecting their work.
 If your company does not have this system, you can encourage employees to take a shorter leave period instead.

-5. Use a Leave Management System
+Use a Leave Management System for Managing Annual Leave

 6. Train Employees to Take Their Leave Wisely

 Even if you have a system in place and manage your team’s annual leave like a pro, there is still a chance that they may not use their leave wisely.
 One way to tackle this issue is to train them on using their leave.
 This can include educating them on the benefits of taking annual leave and encouraging them to take time off.
+Additionally, include sick leave in your leave plan, outlining employee entitlements and addressing how to handle last-minute absences to ensure task coverage and team communication.
+Many employees feel discouraged from taking holidays due to unclear policies or practices at work, but offering unpaid leave as a flexible option for those needing extended time away for personal reasons can help.

 Final Thought